dwarvesf/playbook/engineering/setup-project.md

 A few clients who have an in-house tech team might prefer using their git system.
 In those cases, we need to set up a symlink to pull out and daily back up the source code to our Gitlab.

+### Communication Channel
+The communication channel is transparent for clients, the development team and our team.

+- If clients have their own communication tool, we ask them to invite team@dwarvesv.com and project members (including Account Manager) to join the channel.
+- If clients have their own Slack, we would create a shared channel between the 2 workplaces for business communication purpose.
+- None of above, we mainly use Basecamp as our main communication channel.

 ### Workflow

 The project workflow includes